geotools/geotools/docs/developer/introduction.rst

 For this guide to be useful it needs to be continually added to and improved as tools are developed, processes improved and projects grow.

-Community members should improving or adding sections to reflect current best practice.
+Community members should improve or add sections to reflect current best practice.
 Where possible we suggest free, cross-platform tools or those that are available to open source developers for use.
 Where applicable, accepted conventions and open standards are used.

 System Overview
 ^^^^^^^^^^^^^^^^^